DylanPenney/AWS-Game-Builder-2024/README.md

-### Please Note: As we have paused AWS billing on this project live scoreboards will no longer updated and the app can only be accessed through the instructions below.
+### Please Note: As we have paused AWS billing on this project live scoreboards will no longer updated and the app can only be accessed locally (through the instructions below).

 # Hold your horses!